Fisher House is a “home away from home” for military patients at the Queen Elizabeth Hospital Birmingham and their loved ones.

 The charity also supports the UK’s military patients who are treated at the Royal Centre for Defence Medicine, which has been based in Birmingham since 2001.

-Help for Heroes is also contributing £50,000 per annum towards the running costs for the first ten years of Fisher House, which are expected to be in the region of £250,000 per annum.
+Help for Heroes is also contributing £50,000 annually for ten years towards the running costs of Fisher House, which are £250,000 per year.

-We are extremely grateful to the two charities, and everyone else who has supported Fisher House.
-We could not run the house without the kind and generous support of you all.
+We are extremely grateful to the two charities, and all our fundraisers who have supported Fisher House.
+The QEHB Charity is responsible for the ongoing running costs of Fisher House, and we could not continue without the continuous kind and generous support of everyone involved.

-Help for Heroes is continuing to fundraise for its £1.5 million capital grant, and the £500,000 running costs grant.
+Help for Heroes is continuing to fundraise for its £500,000 running costs grant.
 You can make a donation directly to Help for Heroes at www.helpforheroes.org.uk and request it be allocated to that grant.
-Donations made via that route will count towards the £1.5 million grant from Help for Heroes.